 When these accidents are due to the reckless or negligent behavior of another person, such as a car or bus driver, Atlanta law provides an opportunity for those victims to seek compensation for their injuries.
 An Atlanta bicycle accident lawyer can answer any questions you have about your injuries and the law surrounding bicycle accidents.
-Speak with an experienced personal injury attorney that could pursue a positive outcome for you.
+Speak with an experienced Atlanta bicycle accident lawyer that could pursue a positive outcome for you.

 When Are Bicycle Accidents Caused by Negligence?

 In simplest terms, a person who injures a bicyclist because they were behaving in a negligent manner may be responsible for the damages caused by the bicycle accident.
 Negligence is a legal term that means the driver’s behavior was below the standard of how a reasonably prudent person would have acted in similar circumstances.
 Most commonly, bicyclists suffer injuries from car, bus, or truck drivers.
 There are several common scenarios that lead to these accidents.
-A skilled Atlanta bicycle accident lawyer could examine the facts of a person’s case to determine whether a driver’s negligence caused the accident.
+A skilled cycling accident attorney in Atlanta could examine the facts of a person’s case to determine whether a driver’s negligence caused the accident.

 Impairment or Intoxication by Drugs or Alcohol